lando/lando/PRIVACY.md

 ## Your Data Protection Rights under the General Data Protection Regulation (GDPR)

 If you are a resident of the European Economic Area (EEA), you have certain data protection rights.
-Tandem aims to take reasonable steps to allow you to correct, amend, delete or limit the use of your Personal Data.
+Lando Alliance aims to take reasonable steps to allow you to correct, amend, delete or limit the use of your Personal Data.

 If you wish to be informed about what Personal Data we hold about you and if you want it to be removed from our systems, please contact us.